raheelaahmed/rock-paper-scossors/README.md

 ## Bugs andFixes:

-I was having problem with responsiveness of my web design and i solved my problem using "html Media Quries".
+* I was having problem with responsiveness of my web design and i solved my problem using "html Media Quries".
-I was having trouble setting the background image for the body.
+* I was having trouble setting the background image for the body.
 It wasn't working in my CSS file, but using the style attribute in HTML is working now.
-I was having trouble with double clicks registering on mobile screens.
+* I was having trouble with double clicks registering on mobile screens.
 I fixed this by using the touchstart function in JavaScript.

+* Note(In html longer code automaticlly shifts to next line on saving), i could not fix it)